Planning and managing orchards for hobby and business

 - Understand of the basics of tree fruit production, harvesting, and marketing

-- Develop an orchard planting and management plan
+- Have information sources to develop an orchard planting and management plan

 The bulk of the course happens on your own time, with discussions, readings, and assignments in MOODLE, our virtual classroom.
 To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters and ask questions to address your farm issues in real time.
 If you miss one, they are always recorded and posted for later viewing.
 Access details will be posted in MOODLE once you have registered and logged in.

 Anna Wallis, formerly Regional Fruit Specialist with Cornell Cooperative Extension’s Eastern NY Commercial Horticulture Program (CCE ENYCHP).

 Week 1: Introduction, orchard venture analysis and business planning, tree fruit botany